 Field Load Current Monitor

 The 2202 HDSP/FU shall sense the output current independently for each of the six outputs.
-All current measurements shall be made over an RMS period of 33.3 milliseconds and shall be performed at a minimum sampling rate of 1920 samples per second.
+HV and VHV current measurements shall be made over an RMS period of two line cycles of the HV SIGNALS input.
+All LV voltage measurements shall be made over a period of 33.3 milliseconds.
+All measurements shall be performed at a minimum sampling rate of 1920 samples per second.

 All 2202 HDSP/FU RMS current measurements shall be accurate to ± 2%.
 A true RMS current measurement shall be made regardless of phase or wave-shape.